DwarfVader/mario/README.md

 Special thanks go to http://www.spriters-resource.com/ for providing the images used in the thesis and implementation.

-Run the .jar using VM options for better performance: java -Xms512M -Xmx40964M -jar "Mario v2.4run.jar"
+Run the .jar using VM options for better performance: <br />
+java -Xms512M -Xmx40964M -jar "Mario v2.4run.jar" <br />
 Execute "RunGameLinux.sh" or "RunGameWindows.bat" for convenience instead.

 Version 2.4: